 A Branded USB stick is the most versatile and effective promotional giveaway around.

-If you want to distribute your promotional or other material for reading on a device then USB sticks are ideal.
-It makes sense to have them branded since the option of printing your company logo is included in the price.
+If you want to distribute your promotional materials or other documents for reading on a device then USB sticks are ideal.
+It makes sense to brand them since the option of printing your company logo is included in the price.

-With a reasonable amount of spare capacity your branded USB sticks become so useful to your prospective customers that they will use them every day so your brand is frequently seen.
+With a reasonable amount of spare capacity your branded USB sticks become so useful to your prospective customers that they will use them every day so your brand identity is frequently seen.
+Usefulness is key to enhancing your corporate image and improving your brand recognition.

 Promote your brand in the most effective way.
 Engender goodwill with your customers.
 Forget the printed brochures!